Payments Technology

 What are NFC mobile payments?

-NFC mobile payments are a contactless payment option that you can use to accept digital wallets like Apple Pay and Google Pay and contactless EMV chip credit cards.
-You can use an NFC-enabled card reader to let customers pay (touch-free) using their phone, smartwatch, credit card, or tablet.
+NFC mobile payments are a contactless payment option that you can use to accept digital wallets like Apple Pay and Google Pay, and EMV chip credit cards.
+You can use an NFC-enabled card reader to let customers pay by waving their phone, smartwatch, or EMV chip card over your payment terminal.
+Or you can use other devices with NFC, like an iPhone or an NFC-enabled Android device, to accept contactless payments without a POS or card reader.

-NFC mobile payments are a great payment solution for a variety of businesses including brick-and-mortar retailers, e-commerce brands experimenting with physical retail, restaurants, taxi drivers, dentists, and other service providers.
+NFC mobile payments are a great payment solution for a variety of businesses, including brick-and-mortar retailers, e-commerce brands experimenting with physical retail, restaurants, taxi drivers, dentists, and other service providers.

 How do NFC mobile payments work?